theOehrly/Fast-F1/README.rst

 The old way of installing via pip + git directly from the master branch is no longer recommended.**

-Currently this module is not fully usable which is the result of server issues with the F1 API.
+It is no longer possible to download telemetry and car position data after a session!

 See `this <https://twitter.com/F1Help/status/1335939396240093185>`_ Twitter post for some information.

-For the 2019 and 2020 seasons this means:
+This means:

   - It is still **possible** to load timing data, tire data, track status data and session status data.

   - It is **not possible** to load car telemetry data (includes position data).

-What this means for the 2021 season cannot yet be said.
+You need to record live timing data during a session for this!

 Live timing data
 ----------------